-In case of absence from College, you should contact Sarah Lee (sarah.lee@ucleeds.ac.uk)
+In case of absence from College, you should contact the Programme Manager for the Foundation Degree in Tourism and Aviation, Sarah Lee: sarah.lee@ucleeds.ac.uk

 4.6 How do I withdraw from my course?

 If you are considering withdrawal from your course you should speak to your personal tutor or the Students' Union to discuss your reasons.
 If there is a problem, College or Students' Union staff may be able to help.